 Social Media Feed:

-WordPress Theme and Plugin uses REST API for Maintenance, Support, and Update
+WordPress Theme and Plugin use REST API for Maintenance, Support, and Update

 Data Sharing through Plugins using REST API